 Unfortunately, plant-based protein sources receive some criticism as they are not all considered complete sources of protein since they don’t contain all essential amino acids.
 The good news is that by eating a wide variety of these vegetarian protein sources or combining a few in your meals you can help complete the amino acid profile.
-The other good news is that vegetarian protein sources are inexpensive, high in fibre, easy to find and even simpler to incorporate into your diet.
-So, here is a list of the top plant-based protein sources, their health benefits and some simple ways to include them in your meals.
+The other good news is that vegetarian protein sources are inexpensive, high in fiber, easy to find, and even simpler to incorporate into your diet.
+So, here is a list of the top plant-based protein sources, their health benefits, and some simple ways to include them in your meals

-Spirulina tops the list of plant-based protein source.
-This blue-green algae is a great source of protein containing all 21 amino acids and, ounce per ounce, spirulina contains more protein ounce per ounce than steak.
+This blue-green algae is a great source of protein containing all 21 amino acids and contains more protein ounce per ounce than steak.
 Although you would require quite a bit of spirulina to match steak, even small amounts of spirulina can help boost protein intake and is a great source of vitamins and trace minerals.
-You can simply add the powder to water, juices or smoothies, however, note that it has a very strong favour and smell, so a little goes a long way when you begin using it.
+You can simply add the powder to water, juices, or smoothies, however, note that it has a very strong favor and smell, so a little goes a long way when you begin using it.